Governance for Cambridgeshire and Peterborough Integrated Care Board (ICB)

 Our ICB constitution

 Each NHS Integrated Care Board (ICB) is required to have a constitution setting out its board membership and governance arrangements.
-As part of the order to establish ICBs on 1 July 2022 the NHS Cambridgeshire and Peterborough Integrated Care Board constitution has now been published.
+As part of the order to establish ICBs on 1 July 2022 the ICB Constitution - NHS England Approved[pdf] 807KB has now been published.

 Supplementary governance documents to the constitution, for example details of the ICB’s committees, are included in our Governance Handbook[pdf] 9MB.
 It is a living document and will be updated as governance structures and processes are implemented, and new policies are reviewed and approved.